 1. What Do Circular Cities Look Like?
 For Starters, They’re Green

 Green infrastructure—a planned network of natural and seminatural areas—is one method that cities can use to address waste management, stormwater management, heat stress, air quality, and biodiversity.
 For example, green roofs and facades can reduce waste in the construction industry by extending the life of exterior surfaces.
-Rooftop gardens provide a protective layer against sunlight and high temperatures, doubling the lifespan of traditional flat roofs.
+Rooftop architecture, such as gardens,can provide a protective layer against sunlight and high temperatures, doubling the lifespan of traditional flat roofs.
 Likewise, green facades lower the maintenance requirements of conventional facades.
 The insulating effects of green roofs and facades also help regulate indoor temperatures year-round, saving energy.
 Another benefit of greened surfaces?
 They’re a heck of a lot nicer to look at than concrete.
 Read the article.

 2. Going Circular Requires Civic Leadership and Creative Vision